AndrewBubnov/jaunte/readme.md

 `const coffee = useDrinkStore(store => store.coffee);`

-To get access to the computed value, 'create' function can take a second optional argument - a function, getting the store and returning the computed value object:
+To get access to the computed value, `create` function can take a second optional argument - a function, getting the store and returning the computed value object:
 ```
 export const useDrinkStore = create<DrinkStore>((set) => ({